 The contract for the delivery of the new Australian Volunteers program was signed on 13 July 2017 between DFAT and AVI, in consortium with Cardno and The Whitelum Group.
-This new program will replace the Australian Volunteers for International Development (AVID) program, which will continue until 31 December 2017.
-Extensive planning has taken place to ensure a smooth transition from AVID to the new Australian Volunteers program by January 2018.
+The Australian Volunteers program replaced the Australian Volunteers for International Development (AVID) program, which concluded on 31 December 2017.

-The new Australian Volunteers program will build on the Australian Government's investment in international volunteers over the past 60 years.
-The program will retain and enhance a number of core elements developed under AVID and the Returned Australian Volunteer Network (RAVN).
-The new Australian Volunteers program will build on the development and public diplomacy outcomes of the existing AVID program, and foster innovation, flexibility and collaboration.
+The Australian Volunteers program builds on the Australian Government's investment in international volunteers over the past 60 years.
+The program is retaining and enhancing a number of core elements developed under AVID and the Returned Australian Volunteer Network (RAVN).
+The Australian Volunteers program will build on the development and public diplomacy outcomes of the AVID program, and foster innovation, flexibility and collaboration.

-DFAT thanks current delivery partner, Scope Global, for the significant contributions that they have made to Australian Government international volunteering programs over the past 16 years.
+DFAT thanks AVID delivery partner, Scope Global, for the significant contributions that they made to Australian Government international volunteering programs over the past 17 years.
 DFAT also thanks Australian Business Volunteers and the Australian Red Cross for their contribution to Australian Government international volunteering programs.
-Without the dedication, ideas and passion of all partners, the AVID program would not have been as successful and effective as it is.
+Without the dedication, ideas and passion of all partners, the AVID program would not have been as successful and effective as it was.

 Questions on the new program can be emailed to email@example.com.

 The Australian Volunteers program matches skilled Australians from all walks of life with organisations in developing countries to help these organisations to deliver on their own objectives.
 The program uses international volunteering as a people-centered approach to capacity development.
 The Australian Volunteers program is part of the Australian Government's people-to-people program portfolio, connecting Australians to Australia's aid program and the region.

 Over the next five years, the Australian Volunteers program will aim to achieve the following outcomes: